Dim25/fastrepl/docs/index.rst

 🚀 Why FastREPL?
 ***************************
-Lots of LLM applications are built, but almost **none** of them are tested in a reliable way.
+Lots of LLM applications are built, but almost **none** of them are tested in reliable way.

 ♾️ How can FastREPL help?
 ***************************